-WRITING YOUR SCREENPLAY WHILE SOCIAL DISTANCING: DIALOGUE
+WRITING YOUR SCREENPLAY: DIALOGUE

 If you’re persistent, you’ll occasionally find yourself in this situation as a writer: You sit down to create a scene between two characters and the dialogue flows swiftly and seamlessly from your pen.
 It’s like a witty tennis match.
 You’re having so much fun and you could keep going and going.
 When the writing day is over, you think, “Dang!
 I have a really good ear for this!
 I’m so intuitive!”

-Here’s our question this week:
+Here’s our question for this post:

 Does skill with dialogue mean a writer has a natural feel for how people talk (in the way that someone has natural rhythm or an eye for design)?
 Or, is dialogue a craft that a person can learn?